 Keep it simple.

 - The casting director wants to see YOU, not your living room, your pets, or the box full of props you're thinking about using.
 Keep the frame clear of any unnecessary objects.
 When it comes to props, the best solution is the most simple one: don't use them.
 Props can often be distracting and take away from your performance.
 If the prop is crucial to the scene (i.e. a cell phone to make a call) then make sure when you use it you don't block your face from the camera.
 Focus on being in the moment and telling the story rather than worrying about filling your frame with props.

 Invest in professional equipment.

 - As more and more first-round auditions are taking place via self-tapes, it's important that you have the necessary equipment to submit a quality file.
 A solid color backdrop, adequate lighting and a tripod for your camera or phone are the main components needed to set yourself up for success.
 Theatrik offers self-tape equipment in various sizes allowing for use at home or on-the-go...because you never know when you'll receive a self-tape request.

 Send a downloadable file.

 - Pay close attention to the file instructions you receive regarding how your audition is to be sent.
-Most industry professionals will request a link to a downloadable file.
+Most agents/casting directors/producers will request a link to a downloadable file.
 You'll need to compress your file down to a reasonable size (under 100 mb is a good baseline to follow, but some files will be larger based on the length of the audition).
 An .mp4 format will usually be the best option in terms of reducing the file size.
 WeTransfer is a wonderful platform for converting your file into a link, and the best part?
 Their service is free!